oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 ### Add an Authentication-Aware Service for Server Requests

 Create one more new file, `src/Api.js`.
 This module serves to centralize all of the server request logic.
-It is written so that it allows you to pass an authorization token to its constructor (which you'll get to in the next section) and it will set the appropriate header.
+It is written so that it allows you to pass an authorization token to its constructor (which you'll get to in the next section), and it will set the appropriate header.
 Without an auth token, it makes an unauthenticated request.

 `src/Api.js`
 ```jsx